application traffic steering

 Centralized Management: The SDN Controller provides a centralized platform for managing and configuring network devices, eliminating the need for manual configurations on individual switches or routers.
 This streamlined approach improves efficiency and reduces the risk of human errors.

 Programmable Network: With the HP SDN Controller, network administrators can program and control the behavior of the network through open APIs.
-This programmability enables organizations to tailor their network infrastructure to meet specific requirements, such as optimizing performance, enhancing security, or enabling new services.
+This programmability enables organizations to tailor their network infrastructure to meet specific requirements, such as optimizing performance, enhancing security, or helping new services.

 Network Virtualization: Virtualizing the network infrastructure allows organizations to create multiple virtual networks on a shared physical infrastructure.
 The SDN Controller enables network virtualization, providing isolation and segmentation of traffic, improving network scalability, and simplifying network management.